pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 ## Catch the apple in the bowl

 Finally, we want to let the player catch the apple.
-Each time the apple moves, it can check whether it's been caught.
+Each time the apple moves, it can check whether it’s been caught.
 This happens if the apple is touching the bowl.
 If it is, then we want to hide the apple.
 What we want to do is the Python equivalent of the Scratch script